Abstract

 All synaptic weights and parameters in our networks were trained via the Wake-Sleep algorithm [33], which is known to produce ‘local’ parameter updates for a wide range of neuron models (and rate or spike-based output distributions), though the specific functional form of the update may vary depending on the neuron model chosen [128].
 These updates, for reasonable choices of neural network architecture, can be interpreted as predictions for how synaptic plasticity should look in the brain, if learning were really occurring via the Wake-Sleep algorithm or some approximation thereof.

-Consider a generic inference (basal dendrite) parameter for neuron i, .
-The Wake-Sleep algorithm gives the following update, for a single stimulus presentation:
+Consider a generic inference (basal dendrite) parameter for neuron i,

 where η is a learning rate, and the gate α ensures that learning only occurs during sleep mode.
-Further, for reasons of computational efficiency, we average weight updates across a batch of 512 stimulus presentations; similar results could in principal be obtained with purely online updates [92], but we opted to present stimuli in batches here in order to parallelize computations. changes depending on the parameter θ, reflecting that particular parameter’s contribution to basal dendritic activity.
-For a dendritic branch weight we have:
+Further, for reasons of computational efficiency, we average weight updates across a batch of 512 stimulus presentations; similar results could in principal be obtained with purely online updates [129], but we opted to present stimuli in batches here in order to parallelize computations.

-where now input in the apical dendritic compartment, μi(r(l+1)), is being compared to the activity of the neuron as a whole to determine the magnitude and sign of plasticity.
+where now input in the apical dendritic compartment, µi(r(l+1)), is being compared to the activity of the neuron as a whole to determine the magnitude and sign of plasticity.
 The (1 − α) gate in this case ensures that plasticity only occurs during the Wake mode.
+We provide pseudocode (Algorithm 1) for our Wake-Sleep implementation, as well as a full list of algorithm and optimizer hyperparameters (Tables S1 and S2) in the Supplemental Materials (Code for reproducing all results from Wake-Sleep-trained models this study is available here: https://github.com/colinbredenberg/oneirogen-hypothesis).

 Modeling Hallucinations

 During training, neural network activity is either dominated entirely by bottom-up inputs (Wake, α = 0) or by top-down inputs (Sleep, α = 1).
 As a consequence, sampling neural activity is computationally low-cost, and can be performed in a single time step.
 During Wake, one can take a sampled stimulus variable s, determine the activity at layer 1, then 2, and so on until layer L, while during Sleep, one can sample a latent network state in layer L and traverse the layers in reverse order, down to the stimulus layer.
-However, this is not possible if α ∉ {0, 1}, because activity in each layer l should depend simultaneously on layer l + 1 and layer l − 1.
+However, this is not possible if α ∉ {0, 1}, because activity in each layer l should depend simultaneously on layer l + 1 and layer l−1.
 For this reason, we chose to model hallucinatory neural activity dynamically, as follows:

-where τ is a time constant that determines how much of the previous network state is retained, and ηt−1 ∼ 𝒩 (0, I).
+where τ is a time constant that determines how much of the previous network state is retained, and ηt−1 ∼𝒩 (0, I).
 Critically, if we take τ = 1 these dynamics reduce to the sampling procedure used during training (Eq.
 1).
 A priori, the choice of interpolation function f (a, b, α) is arbitrary.
 We selected the following function:

 where κ = 0.35 is a free parameter.
 This function is equivalent to linear interpolation as κ → ∞, and is equivalent to the maximum function between arguments a and b as κ → 0 if α = 0.5.
 By selecting κ = 0.35, we are biasing the system towards registering positive inputs from apical or basal sources (in the inclusive sense).
 We found that this produced ‘hallucinatory’ percepts in stimulus space that did not reduce the intensity of input stimuli as α increased; rather, inputs maintained their intensity and hallucinations were added on top if they were of greater intensity than the ground-truth image.
 All simulations were run for 800 timesteps, with τ = 0.1.
 As a control, we compared our results to network dynamics produced purely by increases in noise, without increases in apical dendritic influence (which we refer to as our noise-based hallucination protocol).
 For these control simulations, we produced network activity time series with the following equation: